syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 The `TextMemberPath`and `DisplayMemberPath` properties of ComboBox control specifies the property path, by which the searching has to be done when a custom data is bound to the `ItemsSource` property.

-`TextMemberPath` -  Specifies the property path, by which the searching has to be done when recieves user input in the selection box portion of the combo box control.
+`TextMemberPath` -  Specifies the property path, by which the searching has to be done when receives user input in the selection box portion of the combo box control.
 The default value is `String.Empty`.
-`DisplayMemberPath` -  Specifies the property path, by which the searching has to be done when recieves user input in the drop down portion of the combo box control.
+`DisplayMemberPath` -  Specifies the property path, by which the searching has to be done when receives user input in the drop down portion of the combo box control.
 The default value is `String.Empty`.

 ## Auto appending of text